Ellerhold/fs2es-indexer/README.md

 - Python-ElasticSearch (`python3 -m pip install 'elasticsearch>=8,<9'`)
 - a running ElasticSearch instance v8 or higher (see [ElasticSearch installation](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html#install-elasticsearch))

+And download the content of this repo to a directory (e. g. `/opt/fs2es-indexer`).

 ### Configuration

 Copy the `config.dist.yml` to `/etc/fs2es-indexer/config.yml` and tweak it to your hearts content!